 - Peppermint syrup can also be used in place of peppermint schnapps.

 - Serve over crushed ice for a frosted look.

-The classic White Russian typically omits a garnish, but that doesn't mean you can't dress up the peppermint White Russian as much, or as little, as you want.
+The classic white Russian typically omits a garnish, but that doesn't mean you can't dress this peppermint variety up as much, or as little, as you want.

-- Use red, pink, or white sprinkles, or any in combination, on the rim instead of candy.
+- Use red, pink, or white sprinkles or any combination on the rim instead of candy.

-- Coarse pink or red sugar also make for a colorful rim.
+- Coarse pink or red sugar also makes for a colorful rim.

 - Add a whole peppermint stick.

 - Float three whole coffee beans on top.